Wootton, Northamptonshire: Facilities

-There is a community centre, a recreation ground with multi-use games area, a Working men's club; opticians and a medical centre.
+There is a community centre, a recreation ground with a multi-use games area, a Working men's club; opticians and a medical centre.

 Wootton has two pub/restaurants – "The Yeoman of Old England" in the centre of what was the old village.
 The second, "The Queen Eleanor" together with a Premier Inn hotel are both on Newport Pagnell road near the Queen Eleanor junction of Mereway and the A45.
-There is a shop, butcher, chemist and a large Dobbies Garden Centre in Newport Pagnell Road.
+There is a shop, butcher, chemist and a large British Garden Centres Garden Centre in Newport Pagnell Road.
 Waitrose also said they would like to build a supermarket on the road but this was opposed in a report commissioned by the West Northampton Development Corporation.
 However, in 2013, plans were approved for a new Waitrose store which was opened by Christmas, 2013.

 The village primary school is Wootton County founded in 1873.
 A modern all-through Caroline Chisholm School for young people aged 4–19 is located on Wooldale Road.
 The private Northampton High School for girls is located along Newport Pagnell Road.